John Morgan (lawyer): Morgan & Morgan

 From 1988 to 2005, Morgan was a founding partner at Morgan, Colling & Gilbert.
-In 1989, the law firm began aggressive advertising on television and radio to the discontent of the legal community.
-The company also practiced enticing top young lawyers from other law firms.
-By early 2000s, the firm expanded throughout Florida with 420 employees, and by 2013 the company had 260 attorneys among 1,800 staffers in Florida, Georgia, Mississippi, Kentucky, and Manhattan.
+In 1989, the law firm began advertising aggressively, specifically on television and radio, which drew criticism from the legal community.
+The firm also recruited other top young lawyers from different law firms.
+By the early 2000s, the firm expanded throughout Florida with 420 employees, and by 2013 the company had 260 attorneys among 1,800 staffers in Florida, Georgia, Mississippi, Kentucky, and New York City.

 In 2005, Morgan bought out his partners' share of the company and renamed the firm Morgan & Morgan, also adding his wife Ultima as partner.
 Three of his children, Matt, Mike, and Dan, eventually joined the law firm.

 The firm bills itself as "America's Largest Injury Law Firm."
 Morgan & Morgan is headquartered in Orlando.
-As of 2022, the law firm had over 3,000 employees, including 800 lawyers in 49 states.
+As of 2022, the law firm had over 3,000 employees, including 800 lawyers, in 49 states.
 In 2018, the firm received over two million phone calls and signed up 500 new cases each day.
 That year, the firm collected $1.5 billion in settlements and spent $130 million nationwide on advertising.
 Morgan was one of the first lawyers to advertise in phone books and television commercials.